-Howard-Tilton Memorial Library is Tulane University's main library with nearly 4 million volumes, 600+ database subscriptions, over 100 computers with specialized software, more than 38,000 audio recordings, and more than 21,000 DVDs.
+Howard-Tilton Memorial Library is Tulane University's main library with nearly 4 million volumes, articles from more than 60,000 journals, more than 600 online databases, over 100 computers with specialized software, more than 38,000 audio recordings, and more than 21,000 DVDs.
 In the library you will find expert research help from librarians, extensive special collections, technology assistance, printers, and a coffee shop.

 (504) 865-5605 email@example.com